top of page

 The tannery played an essential role in supporting the town’s labor force, providing durable leather goods that would withstand the rigors of work in the coal mines.
 However, in the late 1860s, the tannery’s operations dwindled as the demand for leather goods declined.
 After a series of floods damaged the tannery's infrastructure, it closed in 1870, and the building was eventually torn down.
 The site was located on what is now the northeast corner of Spellbind Park.
 A stone marker commemorates the tannery’s historical significance to Burdale.

 While Burdale may no longer be the bustling industrial hub it once was, the legacy of these now-defunct businesses serves as a reminder of the town's rich history.
-From the towering coal works to the cultural institutions like the Burdale Theater, each business played a unique role in the town’s growth and its eventual shift from an industrial to a more rural, residential community.
+From the towering coal works to the cultural institutions like the Burdale Theater, each entity played a unique role in the town’s growth and its eventual shift from an industrial to a more rural, residential community.
 As Burdale looks to the future, it is important to remember the industries and individuals that helped shape the town, ensuring their stories are passed down to future generations.

 SUPPORT US